Cellular approximations of fusion systems

 \section{Introduction}

-The transfer plays an important role both in stable homotopy theory of classifying spaces and group cohomology.
-Given a finite group $G$ and a prime $p$, if $S$ is a Sylow $p$-subgroup, the properties of the transfer imply that the mod $p$ cohomology of $G$ injects into the mod $p$ cohomology of $S$.
-In stable homotopy theory, the spectrum of $\p{BG}{p}$ is a retract of the spectrum of $BS$ and the splitting is constructed by an idempotent in stable selfmaps of the spectrum of $BS$.

-In 1990s, E. Dror-Farjoun and W. Chach\'olski generalized the concept of $CW$-complex, spaces build from spheres by means pointed homotopy colimits.
-Let $A$ be a pointed space and let $\mathcal{C}(A)$ denote the smallest collection of pointed spaces that contains $A$ and it is closed by weak equivalences and pointed homotopy colimits.
+In the 1990s, E. Dror-Farjoun and W. Chach\'olski generalized the concept of $CW$-complex, spaces built from spheres by means of pointed homotopy colimits.
+Let $A$ be a pointed space and let $\mathcal{C}(A)$ denote the smallest collection of pointed spaces that contains $A$ and it is closed under weak equivalences and pointed homotopy colimits.
 A pointed space $X$ is \textit{$A$-cellular} if $X \in \mathcal{C}(A)$.
-These concepts are also defined in stable homotopy category.
+Later, this notion was extended to stable homotopy theory.
+In a similar way, the same notion is considered in stable homotopy theory.